JayValerio/ticket-lifecycle/README.md

 </p>
 <p>
-  For this example we will be created 3 different tickets and we will closr them with the Users and Agents we created in our last 2 projects.
+  For this example we will create 3 different tickets and will close them using the Users and Agents we created in our last 2 projects.
 </p>

 <p>